pagkly/Zed/Investopedia4/Knuckle-Buster.md

 Nevertheless, knuckle-busters remain an advantageous backup plan for businesses that would like to continue to run transactions when electricity or computer networks become unavailable.
 They also remain useful for merchants, such as fair vendors, who require a portable method of recording transactions.

 Even so, the ongoing utility of knuckle-busters is compromised by a number of factors.
 The availability of carbon forms is diminishing, making forms more expensive and inaccessible, and employees are often not trained in the use of manual imprinters even whey they are available.
-For merchants, manual entry of credit card transactions is more time-consuming, and each entry is at risk of not being authenticated.
-Additionally, credit card companies more and more frequently issue cards which are not embossed with customer data, making the knuckle-buster entirely useless in capturing customer data even when running a manual transaction.
+For merchants, manual entry of credit card transactions is more time-consuming, and each entry is at [[Risk|risk]] of not being authenticated.
+Additionally, credit card companies more and more frequently issue cards which are not embossed with customer data, making the [[Knuckle-Buster|knuckle-buster]] entirely useless in capturing customer data even when running a manual transaction.